hjhilden/adobescripts/README.md

 ### ReplaceWithSymbol v2
 Script for replacing graphic objects with symbols.
 Select a number of objects and a **symbol instance** before running the script.
 Gives a choice of using the size of the symbol (default) or scaling the symbols to match the size of replaced objects.
 Groups are treated as single objects.
+Places the new symbols on the currently active layer.
+Note that it is slow when dealing with hundreds of symbols – expect minutes of working time.

 ### d3colortest
 Simple test  script for importing  **D3 color** functionality in Illustrator.